idio-lang/DIPS/source/implementing-idio/shell/pipelines.rst

-efforts in :file:`src/job-control.c` as I wrote it first and some of it is still used) and mostly from the directions in the :program:`info` pages on *Job Control* (in *libc* or read the `online JOb Control`_ pages) but there's a few twists and turns.
+efforts in :file:`src/job-control.c` as I wrote it first and some of it is still used) and mostly from the directions in the :program:`info` pages on *Job Control* (in *libc* or read the `online Job Control`_ pages) but there's a few twists and turns.

 I'm going to assume that we're all happy with the basics of running a sub-program in the context of job control which involves prepping a